Skip to contents

 Note

 The function does not handle Author names except strictly two-part names with seconditem = TRUE.
-It is often useful to edit abbreviations manually.
+It is often necessary to edit abbreviations manually.

 Examples